curiousjp/daz_depthmap_processor/example.md

 # Structuring Stable Diffusion output with Daz3D, ControlNet and Regional Prompting

-This post discusses a workflow (with some variations) for taking scenes posed in Daz3D and "rendering" them in the A1111 Stable Diffusion front-end.
+This file discusses a workflow (with some variations) for taking scenes posed in Daz3D and "rendering" them in the A1111 Stable Diffusion front-end.
 The goal for the process is to compensate for the general lack of emphasis on composition in the training of Stable Diffusion merges.

-The workflow has several steps.
-I will demonstrate them with three examples of increasing complexity.
+The workflow has several steps and variations.
+I will demonstrate them with three examples.

 ## Example one - the absolute basics
 ### Step one - posing
+Prerequisites:
+* Daz studio and the Genesis 8 essentials library.
+* A working A1111 installation and basic understanding of how to use it.
+* The ControlNet extension installed, along with models for depth, normals, and pose data.
+A preprocessor for pose data is also required.
+* Comfort running Python programs from the command line if you'll be using daz_depthmap_processor.

 Here, I have posed a simple scene with a character and prop, and some minor background geometry to serve as a backstop and prevent any pinholing along the edges of our depth map.
 We are going to draw a picture of a magician conjuring with an orb of energy.

 ![image](https://github.com/curiousjp/daz_depthmap_processor/assets/48515264/6f700052-54a0-4427-aef8-57003bfe1a43)

 Once I have the scene set up, I render my image and produce a depth map and a normal map for it.
-To do this, set your rendering engine to NVIDIA Iray, and in the Render Settings pane, under the Advanced tab, you can find a second tab marked "Canvases".
-Turn canvases on, and create three canvases.
+To do this, set your rendering engine to NVIDIA Iray, and in the Render Settings pane, go to the Advanced tab, you then the tab marked "Canvases".
+Turn canvases on, and create three of them.
 Set their types to "Beauty", "Depth" and "Normal".
-I tend to render quite large - you can resize your inputs to Stable Diffusion later if you render large, but you can't recover that detail later if you want to go the other way.
+I tend to render quite large - if you start with a large render you can always resize it later to make it smaller, but if you go the other way, you will always lose detail.

-As an alternative to creating a depth map using the canvas system, there is a commercial product that generates depth maps from Daz scenes, which can be found [here](https://www.daz3d.com/basic-depth-map-maker-for-daz-studio).
-This will allow you to skip over the next step.
+As an alternative to creating a depth map using the canvas system, there is a commercial product that generates depth maps from Daz scenes.
+You can buy it on the Daz store [here](https://www.daz3d.com/basic-depth-map-maker-for-daz-studio).
+This would allow you to skip over the next step.
+As a second alternative, you can also process your depth map using Photoshop, for which you can find tutorials online.

-### Step two - processing the depth map
+### Step two - processing the depth map with daz_depthmap_processor
-In our output folder, we will have a canvas folder and a file with a name like "simple_example-Canvas2-Depth.exr".
-You can copy this to wherever you've put the script files for daz_depthmap_processor.
-Note - you can also reprocess the depth map in Photoshop, tutorials for which are available online.
+In our render output folder, we will have a subfolder holding the canvases, and in there, a file with a name like "simple_example-Canvas2-Depth.exr".
+Before you can use this file with ControlNet, you need to convert it to a greyscale depth map.
+Because a greyscale depth map only holds 256 levels of colour, we have to "quantise" our original.

-In this case, I'll run the processor and request a depth histogram of the image.
+If you keep your render library and daz_depthmap_processor far away, you may wish to copy the render and the exr files to the same folder as daz_depthmap_processor.
+I'll do this, and then run daz_depthmap_processor and request a depth histogram of the image to get a sense of what the data looks like.
 ```
 $ python format_depthmap.py  --depth_cutoff histo simple_example-Canvas2-Depth.exr
 ** providing cutting histogram advice, but leaving depthmap unchanged